-If you are a permanent resident of the United States (not a conditional resident), your status does not expire: You are a U.S. permanent resident for life (or until and unless you do something that makes you deportable and causes your residence rights to be taken away, such as committing a crime or living for too long outside the United States and thus abandoning your residence).
+If you are a lawful permanent resident of the United States (not a conditional resident), your status does not expire: You are a U.S. permanent resident for life; or until and unless you do something that makes you deportable and causes your residence rights to be taken away, such as committing a crime or living for too long outside the United States and thus abandoning your residence.

 The application process for a new U.S. green card requires filling out and submitting USCIS Form I-90, which is available for free download from the USCIS website.
 Or, you can also submit this form to USCIS online—though you will need the technology to scan in your supporting documentation, such as a copy of your green card.
 (See USCIS's tips for filing online.)

-You will be called in for a biometrics appointment at a USCIS Application Support Center (ASC) some weeks after submitting your renewal application.
+After your I-90 has been accepted for processing, you will be called in for a biometrics appointment at a USCIS Application Support Center (ASC), likely several weeks later.
 Your fingerprints will then be checked against an FBI database.
 If any crimes are found on your record that could make you deportable from the U.S., you could be placed in removal proceedings and lose your right to U.S. residence.
 See a lawyer if you have any concerns about the contents of your FBI record.
+U.S. immigration authorities have been giving a tougher-than-ever look to whether green card holders renewing their status really deserve to do so, so submitting a renewal request carries some risk (though it's legally required).

 Form I-90 comes with a fairly complete set of instructions, and you can read more on the USCIS website.